telerik/blazor-docs/introduction.md

 Thank you for choosing <a href="https://www.telerik.com/blazor-ui" target="_blank">Telerik® UI for Blazor</a>!

-The <a href="https://blazor.net/" target="_blank">Blazor framework by Microsoft</a> allows you to create rich web UIs by using .NET and C#.
+The <a href="https://blazor.net/" target="_blank">Blazor framework by Microsoft</a> allows you to create rich web user interfaces with .NET and C#.
 The Telerik® UI for Blazor components facilitate the front-end development by providing ready-made UI components.

->tip Telerik UI for Blazor supports both client-side (WebAssembly) and server-side Blazor apps.

 The UI for Blazor suite has the same HTML rendering and Theme stylesheets as the <a href="https://www.telerik.com/all-products" target="_blank">Kendo UI suites</a>, so previous experience with them can be helpful.
 The components in UI for Blazor are *native Blazor components* and not wrappers over jQuery widgets.

-To read more about the benefits of using Telerik UI for Blazor, visit the <a href="https://www.telerik.com/blazor-ui" target="_blank">product overview page</a>.
+Visit the <a href="https://www.telerik.com/blazor-ui" target="_blank">Telerik UI for Blazor product overview page</a> to learn the benefits of using our components.

 {% if site.has_cta_panels == true %}
 {% include cta-panel-introduction.html %}